Jasminelal123/cross-border-donations/README.md

 ## 🚀 What technologies were used?

 - react.js (create-react-app)
-- react-dom-router
+- react-dom-router.
-- react-bootstrap
+- react-bootstrap.
-- state management using Redux Toolkit
+- state management using Redux Toolkit.

 🧰 Version Control
 Technology :